BeNsAeI/CS537/README.md

 - Attendance:

 - Assignments:
- * Mini projects based on deep learning
+ - Mini projects based on deep learning
+ - Report results, and explain what steps were taken and why
  - HW is an individual effort
  - Use any help online
  - Submission: On canvas